-No. Recommendation Risks Agreed Action 7(H) Officers and Members should ensure the revised corporate approach to service planning (performance and risk management) provides assurance that policy objectives, performance requirements and risks are being effectively met ng and escalate service, s performance and risk ce concern and therefore does met not resolve these at the although fully s This matter sh Strategic Direct s this beyond their remit t this recommendation. raised with the relevant and managed.
+No. Recommendation Risks Agreed Action 7(H) Officers and Members should ensure the revised corporate approach to service planning (performance and risk management) provides assurance that policy objectives, performance requirements and risks are being effectively met The Council fails to identify and escalate service, performance and risk concern and therefore does not resolve these at the The service considers this beyond their remit although fully support this recommendation.
+This matter shall be raised with the relevant Strategic Directors. and managed.
 Where there are service challenges these corporate and service-based processes should identify and lead to agreed rectification actions that are supported, delivered, and monitored. earliest opportunity.
-Person Responsible Strategic Director of Resources and Strategic Director of Place Due Date 31 st December 2021
+Person ResponsibleDue DateStrategic Director of Resources and Strategic Director of Place31st December 2021